 Struck by their set at Isle of Wight, renowned producer Native Wayne Jobson (No Doubt, Toots & the Maytals, Gregory Isaacs) offered to produce their first record.
 Jobson brought Junior Marvin (Bob Marley & The Wailers) and Patrixx Anthony (UB40) to record guitar and trumpet on the album.
 Recording first in Fingerz’ bedroom, the legendary Junior Marvin would tell surreal Bob Marley stories at the dinner table.

-Fusing pop, reggae, hip hop and Indian music, the album bridges worlds and honours Nature through harmony.
+Fusing pop, reggae, hip hop and Indian music, the album bridges worlds and honors Nature through harmony.
 Jarvis’ passion for the natural world extends to his tireless advocacy of sustainable living.
 He is the founder of MyGreenPod.com Magazine, an ethical lifestyle title – distributed quarterly with the Guardian and partners – that reaches over 3 million UK readers.

 Releasing its self-titled debut on GYPSYPOP RECORDS, The Phoenix Rose emerges as a multicultural, modern classic.